 All children, regardless of their circumstances, are entitled to a full-time education which is suitable to their age, ability, aptitude and any special educational needs they may have.
-A child with unexplainable and/or persistent absence patterns, regular unauthorised absence or a child going missing from education is a potential indicator of abuse or neglect, which may include sexual abuse or exploitation and child criminal exploitation, including involvement in county lines.
+A child going missing from education is a potential indicator of abuse or neglect, which may include sexual abuse or exploitation and child criminal exploitation, including involvement in county lines.
 It may indicate mental health problems, risk of substance abuse, risk of travelling to conflict zones, risk of female genital mutilation, honour based abuse or risk of forced marriage.
 Staff should be aware of their school's unauthorised absence and children missing from education procedures.